doraycweng/507_Final_Project/README.md

 Note:

-If you rerun the program to get new data from spotify, the final_test.py file might fail becuase the test case is written based on the cache data.
+If you rerun the program to get new data from billboard and spotify, the final_test.py file might fail becuase the test case is written based on the cache data.